crxtzonceu/100-days-of-code/log.md

 **Thoughts:** Im getting confused sometimes because of too much information i am reading about css but im taking a rest and explore about the certain topic.

+**Today's Progress**: Studied CSS list and positions.
+Finished HTML and CSS homework exercises.

+**Thoughts:** Positioning and styling a website element is hard and exhausting.
+I hope i can be better at web development.